levimac-03/mc-greenfield-be-port/README.md

 ## How It Was Done

-This conversion was accomplished using **Amulet V0.10.35**.
-The entire map was carefully converted to ensure it functions correctly in Bedrock Edition.
-For more information about the tool used, visit [Amulet's official website](https://www.amuletmc.com/).
+This conversion was completed using **Amulet V0.10.35** to ensure the map functions correctly in Bedrock Edition.
+The version converted is **Greenfield v0.5.4**, the latest version available.
+For more details on the tool, visit [Amulet's official website](https://www.amuletmc.com/).

-# Why We Chose Amulet for the Greenfield Conversion

 ## Why Amulet?

-We chose Amulet over JE2BE for converting the Greenfield map from Minecraft Java Edition to Bedrock Edition for a few key reasons:
+Amulet was chosen over JE2BE for several reasons:

-### **What Makes Amulet Stand Out:**

-- **Chunk Control:** Amulet offers precise management of individual chunks, which is crucial given Greenfield’s extensive size.
+- **Chunk Control:** Precise management of individual chunks, essential for a large map like Greenfield.

-- **Entity Handling:** It effectively manages entities and tile entities, ensuring that all important features and details are preserved during the conversion.
+- **Entity Handling:** Effective preservation of entities and tile entities during conversion.

-- **NBT Data Support:** Amulet’s ability to edit NBT data helps maintain all essential map details throughout the conversion process.
+- **NBT Data Support:** Maintains all crucial map details through the conversion.

-### **Why Not JE2BE?**
-While JE2BE is useful for straightforward conversions, it doesn’t provide the same level of control and flexibility as Amulet.
-With Amulet, we can handle the complexities of a large map like Greenfield more effectively.
+While JE2BE is good for simple conversions, Amulet provides the control and flexibility needed for a complex map like Greenfield.

-### **What This Means**
-Using Amulet ensures a more accurate and detailed conversion of Greenfield, keeping its intricate design intact.
-It’s the right tool for the job when dealing with such a large and complex map.
+## Download the Bedrock Version

+You can download the Bedrock version of Greenfield v0.5.4 here: [GreenfieldBedrock.mcworld](https://www.mediafire.com/file/wyf1zqvjm0hw1op/GreenfieldBedrock.mcworld/file)